-Studying online is an excellent way to expand your knowledge in a specific area and provide you with the qualifications you need to feel confident when entering a new job.
+Studying an online course with Swinburne Online is an excellent way to expand your knowledge in a specific area and provide you with the qualifications you need to feel confident when entering a new job.
 However, did you know that employers often look for a specific set of skills?

 You may be surprised to know that you will learn some of these skills automatically as you study, while others you may have learnt already.
 We will explain what in-demand skills employers look for, and how online study helps you to develop and grow them.